Chiune Sugihara Lithuania

 After the meeting, he wired the Foreign Ministry in Tokyo, explained the situation, and requested permission to issue the visas.
 His request was denied.
 The Ministry insisted that a Japanese visa be issued only if the refugee had a valid end visa and enough money to cover the cost of the entire trip.
 Sugihara knew that most of the refugees could not meet either requirement.
 Over the next few days, he sent further requests to the Foreign Ministry for permission to issue the visas.
 Each request was met with silence.
 Realizing the urgency of the situation, Sugihara began to issue Japanese transit visas.

-Sugihara worked more than sixteen hours a day to issue 2,139 handwritten visas.
+Sugihara worked more than sixteen hours a day to issue more than 2,000 handwritten transit visas.
 He distributed them regardless of whether or not the refugees had the necessary supporting documents.
 In early September 1940, the Soviet authorities forced him to close the consulate in Kovno.
 As he and his family prepared to leave Kovno for Berlin, Sugihara continued to issue visas on the train platform.
 He handed out more once he was on board.

 Upon his return to Japan, Sugihara was forced to resign from the Foreign Service.
 The official reason for his dismissal was the downsizing of the diplomatic corps, but the real reason was likely the disobedience he exhibited in helping the Jews of Kovno.
 None of the refugees ever made it to Curaçao.
 From Japan, most went to Shanghai, China, and others to the United States, Canada, and Palestine.